Here’s a bucket list of destinations, attractions, good food, and more in honor of Via’s centennial.

 Bow before a monarch at the C.M.
 Russell Museum in Great Falls, Montana.
 In Exalted Ruler, Russell's massive 1912 painting, a bull elk stands in regal dominion over its kingdom.

 Sway to the sounds of the Los Angeles Philharmonic in the city's landmark outdoor amphitheater, the Hollywood Bowl.
 The perfect place to savor stellar performers under a twinkling sky is itself a star, having appeared in myriad motion pictures.

-This article was first published in Fall 2017.
+This article was first published in Fall 2017 and updated in February 2020.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.